-- (1) The protection rules and protection regimes established for the protection of protected areas and natural monuments prior to the entry into force of this Act shall apply until the entry into force of the protection rules established on the basis of this Act, or until protection is revoked but not for longer than until 1 May 2016.
-[RT I 2007, 25, 131 - entry into force 01.04.2007] - (2) The temporary restrictions established on the basis of subsection 5 (14) of the Protected Natural Objects Act apply until placement of an area under protection or revocation of the restrictions but not for longer than until 1 May 2007. - (3) Until the approval of the protection rules of a protected area or protected natural monument provided by this Act, the Minister of the Environment shall authorise the Environmental Board to administer the protected area or protected natural monument.
+(1) The protection rules and protection regimes established for the protection of protected areas and individual natural objects prior to the entry into force of this Act will remain in force until the entry into force of the protection rules established on the basis of this Act, or until protection is revoked, but not for longer than until 1 May 2023.

+- (2) The temporary restrictions established on the basis of subsection 5 (14) of the Protected Natural Objects Act apply until placement of an area under protection or revocation of the restrictions but not for longer than until 1 May 2007. - (3) Until the approval of the protection rules of a protected area or protected natural monument provided by this Act, the minister responsible for the field will authorise the Environmental Board to administer the protected area or protected natural monument.